CaptainRich/Basic_Python/Async_Stuff/README.md

 To start/stop the virtual environment, use the commands: **'ASYNCenv\scripts\activate'** or **'deactivate'**.
 Once activated, the virtual environment will change the (terminal) prompt from (PS) to (GUIenv).

-After starting the virtual environment, EasyGUI can be installed with the command:
+After starting the virtual environment, the necessary "aioxxxx" libraries can be installed with the commands:
+**'python -m pip install aiofiles'**
-**'python -m pip install aiofiles'**.
-Subsequently the installation can be verified with the command:
+**'python -m pip install aiohttp'**

+Subsequently the installations can be verified with the commands:
+**'python -m pip show aiofiles'**
-**'python -m pip show aiofiles'**.
+**'python -m pip show aiohttp'**

 ## File List